Mixedwood Plains Ecozone (Canada): Forests

 The tulip tree grows in the southern forests of the mixedwood plains ecozone.

 The forests are a part of the temperate deciduous forest that extends from Florida north to eastern Canada.
-The mixed plains ecozone has the highest plant diversity in Canada, with the Lake Erie lowland having trees species that occur nowhere else in Canada.
+The mixed plains ecozone has the highest plant diversity in Canada, with the Lake Erie lowland having tree species that occur nowhere else in Canada.
 Within Canada, these forest types are often referred to as the 'Carolinian zone' owing to the many southern plants and animals that reach their northern limits here.
 Clearing for agriculture and urbanization have reduced natural forest cover to less than ten percent.
 An overview of the flora and fauna of this distinctive region is available in The Natural Treasures of Carolinian Canada.
 A few of the many examples of southern species found here include the hooded warbler, king rail, prothonotary warbler, blue-gray gnatcatcher, American badger, opossum, and eastern spiny softshell turtle.
 Past work has identified 38 critical natural areas, and an initiative known as The Big Picture aims to restore natural corridors as part of a natural heritage system.
 Some of the critical core areas in this region include Point Pelee, Long Point, Rondeau Park, Skunk's Misery, Backus Woods and Willoughby Marsh.